Sparta (film): Reaction

 On 3 October 2022, the Austrian Directors Guild, of which Seidl and Franz are members, issued a statement criticising "hasty and unwarranted public reactions" and calling on media and institutions for "a thorough and unbiased examination of the facts".

+A German company withdrew from co-producing Moon, a film directed by Kurdwin Ayub and produced by Seidl, in light of the allegations.

 Release

 Sparta was scheduled to have its world premiere at the Toronto International Film Festival on 9 September 2022, but the festival cancelled the screenings the day before the premiere in light of the allegations reported by Der Spiegel.
 Five screenings were scheduled including press and industry screenings, at least one of which took place.
 A festival representative said, "Sparta had been scheduled to premiere in TIFF's Contemporary World Cinema section, but given these allegations, we will no longer present the film.
 We consider Mr. Seidl to be an important contemporary filmmaker and we look forward to further clarity being brought to the issues of the film's production raised by Der Spiegel."

 The film premiered in competition at the 70th San Sebastián International Film Festival on 18 September 2022.
 In the wake of the allegations, festival director José Luis Rebordinos said that the festival was not in a position to judge how a film was made or whether a crime was committed in the process, and that only a court order that establishes it would lead the festival to cancel a screening.
 Ahead of the festival, Rebordinos said, "We cannot allow the presumption of guilt to replace that of innocence and intervene in the decision whether or not to program a film", adding that a "true moralist epidemic" was threatening freedom of expression.
 Seidl and Friedrich were to attend the premiere as of 12 September, but Seidl cancelled the attendance the day before the premiere, stating, "I have realized that my presence at the premiere might overshadow how the film was received.
 Now is the time for the film to speak for itself."
 The screenings reportedly ended with applause.
 A message from Seidl was read at the beginning of the first public screening, in which he said, "I am in Romania at the moment where I have shown the film to the parents and children who are in the movie."